Don’t drive Old Fall River Road.

 The road itself is dirt, well graded and about the width of one traffic lane.
 Compared to TRR the switch backs are tight, the grade is steep and the views are compact.
 It’s perfect for outdoor adventure.

-The Chapin Pass Trailhead is accessible from OFR (for those on two feet who want to take it to the next level) as well as a number of shorter trails, including the Alpine Ridge Trail accessed from the Alpine Visitor Center, where OFR ends.
+The Chapin Pass Trailhead is accessible from OFRR (for those on two feet who want to take it to the next level) as well as a number of shorter trails, including the Alpine Ridge Trail accessed from the Alpine Visitor Center, where OFRR ends.

 What you need to know